l-teefah/AWS-Cloud-Projects/VPC_web_server.md

      EOF
      ```

 **Press ENTER after pasting the script above and ensure the command return to the terminal prompt without errors.
-If command doesn't return to terminal prompt, type Control + D (^D) to indicate `end of file`.**
+If command doesn't return to terminal prompt, type Control + D (^D) to indicate end of file.**

   - Confirm that `app.js` was created